KobayashiComputing/DailyDues/dev_plan.md

 ### Graphical User Interface

 I'll use a free, (most likely) open-source GUI toolkit.
 Theoretically, one that supports multiple languages and is available on both Windows and Linux would be preferable.
+Finding one that meets that criteria and works with VSCode might be a challenge.

 #### FreeSimpleGUI